-• For information about how to play back movies, see page 68.
+· For information about how to play back movies, see page 68.

-Press [▶] (PLAY) to enter the PLAY mode.
+1. Press [] (PLAY) to enter the PLAY mode.

-- This will display one of the snapshots currently stored in memory. - Information about the displayed snapshot also is included (page 10). - You also can clear the information to view only the snapshot (page 11).
+- · This will display one of the snapshots currently stored in memory. - Information about the displayed snapshot also is included (page 10). - · You also can clear the information to view only the snapshot (page 11).

-You can zoom in on the image by rotating the zoom controller towards [4] (page 69).
+rotating the zoom controller towards [1] (page 69).
 If you are recording a snapshot that is very important to you, it is recommended that you zoom the image and check its details after recording it.

-2. Use [◄] and [▶] to scroll between images.
+2. Use [◀] and [▶] to scroll between images.